 Mexico's president: we didn't threaten to expel DEA agents over General Cienfuegos arrest

-MEXICO CITY, Nov 19 (Reuters) - Mexico's president Andres Manuel Lopez Obrador said on Thursday that Mexico did not threaten to expel U.S. agents from the Drug Enforcement Agency (DEA) from Mexico in retaliation for the U.S. arrest of former defense minister Salvador Cienfuegos.
+MEXICO CITY, Nov 19 (Reuters) - Mexican President Andres Manuel Lopez Obrador on Thursday said his government did not threaten to expel U.S. Drug Enforcement Administration (DEA) agents from Mexico in retaliation for former defense minister Salvador Cienfuegos' arrest on American soil.

-Lopez Obrador's statement during his regular morning news conference came after multiple outlets reported Mexico had threatened the agents' expulsion after the United States arrested the powerful Mexican general at the Los Angeles airport last month.
+A federal judge on Wednesday granted a U.S. government request to drop drug charges against Cienfuegos and return him to Mexico, a move Mexico said would restore trust in the countries' severely strained security ties.

-The United States dropped the drug trafficking and money laundering charges earlier this week and turned over the investigation to Mexico after diplomatic tensions over the case.
+Multiple U.S. news outlets reported that Mexico had threatened the expulsion of U.S. agents over the diplomatic dispute, but Lopez Obrador rejected these accounts during his regular morning news conference on Thursday.

-(Reporting by Ana Isabel Martinez, writing by Laura Gottesdiener; Editing by Frank Jack Daniel)
+(Reporting by Ana Isabel Martinez and Raul Cortes; Writing by Laura Gottesdiener; Editing by Frank Jack Daniel)

 ((laura.gottesdiener@thomsonreuters.com;))